Many Abstract Painting Techniques to Choose From

 It feels slightly awkward to try to explain how to create an abstract painting.
 The little voice inside my head sneers, “Isn’t it obvious?
 You just go crazy all over a blank piece of paper or empty canvas.”

 But that’s not the answer that satisfies the art student in me, or not the only answer.
 Abstract art is created so many different ways, with different levels of attention paid to color, precision application, gesture and recognizable or unrecognizable forms.
-Every one of these leads an artist down a different path.
+Every one of these ideas gives you insight into the abstract painting techniques you could employ.
+And every one leads an artist down a different path.

 - Color symbology.
 With color comes color association and history.
 These vary by culture and by era, but there is a story behind every color if you are willing to put in the time to explore them.